Yuan-Meng/personal_website/content/posts/birthday.md

 Yet when the future is here, I forgot what truly exited me --- somewhere along the PhD grind, I traded curiosity for "publish or perish".
 Choosing again, I'd still leave academia, but I do envy friends still in grad school, because the future of science is in your hands now.
 This may be easy for me to say: Even if all your experiments fail, you'd still have a job, but the joy of discovery is only now.

 I wish I could take my own advice...
-Last 10 months as a data scientist, I also start to sense my excitement for ML fading and overtaken by the pressure to perform --- and layoff fears.
+Last 10 months as a data scientist, I also start to sense my excitement for ML fading, overtaken by the pressure to perform --- and layoff fears.
 The daily tasks and deadlines that have occupied my time also have occupied my mind.
 Apart from getting things done, I seem to have forgotten what I used to love, whom I used to love, and maybe even who I used to be.
 The tunnel vision may be exactly what I/we need to survive in desperate times, but desperate times will one day be over --- when it does, I wonder what will be left of me.

 To end on a slightly more optimistic note --- my biggest birthday wish (besides survival...) is to "daydream" more about who I want to be for when the good days come.